 In Years 8 and 9, students also have access to the school's Business Curriculum.
 For example, Year 8 takes part in Money Skills sessions with Barclays Bank.
 Students network with business volunteers and visit places of work, such banks in Canary Wharf.

 Year 10 and 11

-Students study a core curriculum of 32 lessons in Year 10 and 28 in Year 11.
-In these lessons every student studies for GCSEs in English Language, English Literature, Maths and RE (at the end of Year 10).
+In the core lessons every student studies for GCSEs in English Language, English Literature, Maths and RE (with RE exams taken at the end of Year 10).
 All students study for a GCSE in at least double Science.
-Approximately one third of students in each year study Physics, Chemistry and Biology as 'Triple Science'.
+Approximately one quarter of students choose triple science as one of their option subjects meaning that they study Physics, Chemistry and Biology as separate subjects gaining 3 Science GCSEs.

 Year 9 Pathways